Worschech/Soft-Committee-Machine/README.md

 All student nodes learn and replicate one of the teacher nodes if teacher and student outputs are suitably rescaled and if the numbers of student and teacher hidden units are commensurate.

+Frederieke Richert, Roman Worschech, and Bernd Rosenow Phys.
+Rev. E 105, L052302

-The arxiv version can be find [here](https://arxiv.org/abs/2104.14546).
-The Github documentation is based on a later version.
+The Paper can be find [here](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.105.L052302).